-The gymnasium, home of the Eagles, features a maple wood floor with six surrounding glass backboards and room for the two top-of-the-line Senoh volleyball standards for tournament play and a 90-foot indoor batting cage.
-The gymnasium houses men's and women's intercollegiate basketball, and women's intercollegiate sports, aerobics and weight training.
+The gymnasium, home of the Eagles, features a maple wood floor with six surrounding glass backboards and room for the two top-of-the-line Senoh volleyball standards for tournament play.
+The gymnasium houses men's and women's intercollegiate basketball, and women's volleyball.
 Also housed in the gymnasium complex are a dance studio and athletic training facility for intercollegiate student-athletes.
 Outdoor facilities at Eastern include four tennis courts, a baseball field, a softball field, Olson Field which includes a soccer/lacrosse all-weather turf field and adjacent all-weather field hockey field, outdoor sand volleyball courts, and an outdoor pool.